 CES Asbestos Surveyors are Competent Asbestos Surveyors:

-CES is an IANZ Accredited Laboratory to IANZ 17025 (Certificate available).
-CES fulfills stringent indepedently audited accreditation requirements.
-We have held this accreditation since 1997, thats almost 20 years accredited!
+CES is an IANZ Accredited Laboratory to IANZ 17025 (Certificate) and meets independently audited accreditation requirements.
+We have held this accreditation since 1997.

-Understanding of ACMS: In addition to carrying out surveys, sampling on sites and internal training, CES analysts handle ACM’s in the laboratory daily, this handling develops a core understanding of ACM’s, their use, they type of products asbestos is found in (commonly and occassionally) and how to handle them safely.
+Understanding of ACMS: In addition to carrying out surveys, sampling on sites and internal training, CES analysts handle ACM’s in the laboratory daily, this develops a core understanding of ACM’s, their use, the type of products asbestos is found in (commonly and occasionally) and how to handle them safely.
 We definitely understand the risks associated with ACM's.

 Relevant Asbestos Qualifications: Staff profiles summarise specific asbestos training undertaken by CES personal.
 In our experience the training and skills received within the laboratory and developed over the past 30 years enhances the BOHS P402 and IP402 qualifications.

-Copies of CES IANZ accreditation, ACC WSMP Accreditation Certification, Health and Safety Manual, Hazard and Risk Register and Job Safety Analysis documentation is available for viewing at all times at the Laboratory.
+Copies of CES IANZ accreditation, Site Wise Certification, Health and Safety Manual, Hazard and Risk Register and Job Safety Analysis documentation is available for viewing at all times at the Laboratory.